 GLOSSARY

-Duty Cycle
+Duty cycle

 According to the standard, a distinction is made between the following operating modes:

-S1: continuous operation, constant load
+S1: Continuous operation, constant load

 S2: Short-term operation, constant load

-S6: Intermittent duty with intermittent load
+S6: Continuous operation with intermittent load

-S7: Continuous operation with start-up and breaking
+S7: Continuous operation with start-up and braking

 S8: Continuous operation with load change